 Simple Chocolate Whipped Cream Frosting

-This Chocolate Whipped Cream Frosting is quick and easy to make and can be used to top any cake, cupcakes, or even brownies!
-It only uses 4 simple ingredients, it’s light, fluffy, and perfectly chocolatey!
+This Simple Chocolate Whipped Cream Frosting is quick and easy to make and can be used to top any cake, cupcakes, or even brownies!
+It uses only 4 organic ingredients, it’s light, fluffy, and perfectly chocolatey!

-If you love whipped cream frosting as much as I do, be sure to check out my other recipes like Strawberry Whipped Cream Cake, Chocolate Whipped Cream Cherry Cake, or my Raspberry Whipped Cream Cake Jars.
+If you love whipped cream frosting as much as I do, be sure to check out my other recipes like Simple Strawberry Shortcake Cupcakes, Chocolate Whipped Cream Cherry Cake, or Cherry Cake With Whipped Cream Frosting.

 Why You'll Love This Recipe